So it's become apparent that there's something wrong with modern morality.

 Yeah, it's very funny.

-Uh when she was uh a young kid uh in Nara with her father.
+So yeah, here she is when she was a young kid in Nara with her father.

-And I think another important point to make as well is that during her speech, she talked about the fact that from now on there will be no work-life balance for her and her ministers.
+And I think another important point to make as well is that during her speech, she talked about the fact that from now on, there will be no work-life balance for her and her ministers.

 Right.

-Right, yeah, and just see either the cat mums.
+Yeah, and just see the cat mums.

-Now, obviously, I don't I'm not a deep um expert on Japanese politics, you know, but I would say that if they had a chance to course correct on some of the errors of the previous administration, then this is at least a sign that things are moving in the right direction.
+Now, obviously, I don't, I'm not a deep expert on Japanese politics, you know, but I would say that if they had a chance to course correct on some of the errors of the previous administration, then this is at least a sign that things are moving in the right direction.

 She promises one thing, she does the exact opposite.